 - They must be at least 18 years old.

 - Said influencer must have a minimum of 10,000 followers.

-- In the last 30 days, this influencer received at least 10,000 video views.
+- In the last 30 days, this influencer must have received at least 10,000 video views.

-- The influencer has a TikTok account that is compliant with the TikTok Community Guidelines and Terms of Service.
+- The influencer needs a TikTok account that is compliant with the TikTok Community Guidelines and Terms of Service.

 Although this new function is beneficial to the majority of influencers, many of the items on this list also apply to brands.

 As with the other social media platforms, specific factors contribute to an influencer getting paid to promote a product on TikTok.
 These factors include the number of followers, presence on the platform, and engagement rate.

 As mentioned previously, the amount an influencer is paid is heavily influenced by the number of followers they have.
 More views come with a more extensive following, which is something that marketers crave.
 The number of individuals who will see a post, piece of material, or other content is referred to as reach, and brands want as wide a reach as they can get.
 After all, the larger the reach, the more followers you have.

 The profile of an influencer can influence how much an influencer is paid when brands select influencers and pricing points for future campaign partnerships.
 Mega-influencers like Bryce Hall, Addison Rae, Charli D’Amelio, and others are typically paid more than nano and micro-influencers.
 This is thanks to their ability to produce quality content promptly with many other major influencers.
 A number of “content houses” in Los Angeles are renowned for acquiring big brand endorsements.